5 reasons why you should share your skills online

 A Digital badge is an image file containing information about the skill or achievement it represents and the organisation who has verified and issued it - in this case LifeSkills.
 They can be added to social media accounts like Facebook, blogs and emails or included on digital CV’s to provide verified skills records, building trust in capabilities and potential.
 Much more versatile that a paper certificate.

-There are lots of opportunities from volunteering to online learning, where young people develop skills that can help them in education and employment.
-Earning Digital badges that verify and recognise these skills, help them to develop portfolios that they can build on within their educational and professional life and will travel with them, wherever they go.
+There are lots of opportunities, from volunteering to online learning, for young people to develop skills that will help them in education and employment.
+Digital badges verify and recognise these skills, helping them to develop portfolios they can build on within their educational and professional life that will travel with them, wherever they go.

 It can be difficult for young people to understand the key strengths and unique skills that make them brilliant.
-Digital badges provide a valuable tool to help them reflect and effectively communicate their skills when it matters most - a 21st Century record of achievement to be proud of.
+Digital badges provide a valuable tool to help them reflect and effectively communicate their skills when it matters most.

 In an increasingly competitive workplace ensuring young people can communicate their skills online as well as in person is essential.
 Digital badges are the globally recognised standard for communicating skills digitally and more than 3000 organisations worldwide are already using them to recognise formal qualifications, professional training, volunteering and much more.1

-The great thing about online sharing is unlike physically showing/sending a certificate once digital badges are shared to profiles, lots more people see them - without any extra work.
+The great thing about online sharing is that, unlike physically sending a certificate once, digital badges are shared to profiles where lots more people can see them - without any extra work.
 A recent article stated that LinkedIn profiles with Open Badges on them had up to six times more views, making people more discoverable in job searches.2

 Help us to continue creating relevant content for you by leaving some additional feedback.